Doxuno

 CHANGE ORDERS

-Change Orders: No changes to the scope of work, contract price, or project schedule shall be made without a written change order signed by both GC and Subcontractor.
-All change orders must be approved in writing by GC before work begins.
-Subcontractor shall not proceed with any changed or additional work without a fully executed change order.
-Work performed without an approved change order shall not be compensable.
+Change Orders: no change to the scope, price, or schedule shall be made without a written change order signed by both Parties.
+All change orders must be approved in writing by the GC before the changed or additional work begins; work performed without an approved change order is not compensable.
+Change-order pricing shall be actual cost plus a reasonable markup not to exceed fifteen percent (15%) for overhead and profit unless otherwise agreed in writing.

 10.